hantsy/spring-r2dbc-sample/docs/database-client.md

 > In a Spring Boot application, it will autoconfigure these for you,  you just need to declare a `RouterFunction` bean and focus on your business.

-Create a `PostHanlder` class to handle the incoming request.
+Add the missing `PostHanlder` class in the `RouterFunction` bean to handle the incoming request.

 ```java
 @Component